By Emma Waverman and Eshon Mutt

 West African Sweet Potato and Groundnut (Peanut) Soup

-This healthy and exotic-tasting soup is satisfying and rich without being heavy.
+This healthy soup is satisfying and rich without being heavy.
 We’ve taken some liberties with flavouring; adding lime juice is not a traditional addition, but very suited to our modern multicultural taste buds.

 2 tbsp peanut or vegetable oil